A topological mechanism for robust and efficient global oscillations in biological networks: Discussion

 Our model gives rise to the observed sequence of phosphorylation reactions in KaiABC without having to tune as many free parameters as in typical models \cite{van2007allosteric, paijmans2017thermodynamically}.
-This is due to the repetition of simple motifs in our network, such that these motifs are governed by only a handful of free parameters.
+This is due to the repetition of simple motifs in our network.
 Further, we note that population effects in KaiABC are known to be important, e.g., by promoting the synchronization of many molecules in the KaiABC system \cite{nakajima2005reconstitution, rust2007ordered, van2007allosteric}.
 Still, the oscillation and coherence of individual molecules are generally presumed to be building blocks for sustained oscillations at the population level, even while the extent of the single-molecule contribution remains unclear.
 Hence, our work focuses on the oscillations and coherence of single molecules as a first step towards the understanding of population-level coherence more generally, with the exploration of multiple molecules and their synchronization to be left for future work.
 See Section \ref{sec_many_molecules} in Supplementary Information for preliminary work on generalizing our single-molecule model to many molecules and incorporating population-level effects such as competition for KaiA molecules.

 By rigorously embedding topological methods within non-equilibrium statistical physics, our work generalizes their usage for various biological and chemical systems.
 Our results suggest a new mechanism that utilizes dissipative cycles to produce emergent oscillations or attractor states in biological systems.
 This mechanism can be tested by introducing perturbation or mutant proteins \cite{chavan2021reconstitution}, in order to jointly analyze how these changes modify the robustness and coherence of the global cycle.
 Even though we have mostly discussed our model in the context of the KaiABC system, the model is more general.
 It can be mapped to various other biological systems where $x$ and $y$ represent other possible types of molecular modifications such as polymerization \cite{tang2021topology}.
 More broadly, our model provides a blueprint for the design for synthetic oscillators, which is becoming increasingly feasible due to new experimental developments \cite{klingel2022model, chen2015transplantability}.
 While designing synthetic oscillators that are robust across different parameters or changes in the environment remains a challenge \cite{woods2016statistical, puvsnik2019computational}, this project provides new models for robust oscillators and continuous attractor dynamics in various biochemical scenarios and changing conditions.